pymedphys/pymedphys/lib/pymedphys/docs/contrib/dive/create-streamlit-exe.md

 To create the self contained Python environment PyOxidizer was utilised.
 This tool contains a range of embeddable Python distributions for each OS.
-There are a range of issues with a standard Python install (venv) or otherwise that make it hard to pick up the Python install off one computer onto another computer in a portable fashion.
+There are a range of issues with a standard Python install, venv or otherwise, that make it hard to pick up the Python install off one computer onto another computer in a portable fashion.
 One such issue is that the standard Python install explicitly hardcodes the install location.
 Therefore, subsequent moving of the